hpc/charliecloud/doc-src/faq.rst

 This happens when there is no default command specified in the Dockerfile or any of its ancestors.
-Some base images specify one (e.g., Debian) and others don't (e.g., Alpine).
-Docker requires this even for commands that don't seem like they should need it, such as :code:`docker create` (which is what trips up Charliecloud).
+Some base images specify one (e.g., Debian) and others don’t (e.g., Alpine).
+Docker requires this even for commands that don’t seem like they should need it, such as :code:`docker create` (which is what trips up Charliecloud).

 The solution is to add a default command to your Dockerfile, such as :code:`CMD ["true"]`.

-:code:`ch-run` fails with "can't re-mount image read-only"
+:code:`ch-run` fails with “can't re-mount image read-only”
 ----------------------------------------------------------

 Normally, :code:`ch-run` re-mounts the image directory read-only within the